berdal84/nodable/src/tools/README.md

 # Framework

-A minimalist framework to use as base for nodable development.
+A minimalist framework to use as view_state for nodable development.
 The idea is to keep separate the generic functionalities from the nodable application in order to reuse it for several apps (one day...).

 ### `./core`